Unexpected arrivals and departures in live-action TV.

 - In The Big Bang Theory, Sheldon attempts to stay at Raj's apartment in order to avoid a bitter argument between Penny and Leonard.
 Unfortunately, when he enters, Raj was already in a severe argument regarding leaving for a wedding back in India (citing that he has something important to do for his university as his reason), as well as his parent's implication that he and Howard Wollowitz were a couple ("The closest thing we have to a daughter in law is that Jewish boy Howard").
 When Raj turns and angrily asks Sheldon to back him up by telling them that they are just friends, Sheldon was already long gone (obviously because of wanting to run away from their argument).

-- In Birds of Prey (the TV series), Huntress is constantly doing this, especially to her Friend on the Force, Detective Reese.
-At one point, even Alfred did this to him, prompting him to say something to the effect of "you've gotta be kidding me."
+- In Birds of Prey (2002), Huntress is constantly doing this, especially to her Friend on the Force, Detective Reese.
+(Presumably she got this from her dad).
+At one point, even Alfred manages to do this to Reese, prompting him to say something to the effect of "you've gotta be kidding me."

 - The Cleaner in Black Books, constantly scaring Bernard half to death and/or creeping him out.